nbbaier/100-days-of-ling/log.md

 ### Day 5: March 8, 2022

 **Today's Progress**: More Kabyle data entry from Dallet's verb dictionary.
 Pulled out a couple generalizations and wrote them down so I can think about them as I can go along as well.

+### Day 6: March 9, 2022

+**Today's Progress**: Decided to take a different tack with the Kabyle data and started going directly to the patterns of the morphology I'm looking at.
+Will let me get at higher generalizations faster.
+Also revived an old pandas script I had to looking at these patterns just to make sure it was working.